AlexeiSvt/library/README.md

 Library Project
 Version
-Current project version: v1.0.0
+Current project version: v1.0.1

 Description
 This project is a set of libraries for working with numbers, strings, and slices in the Go programming language.
 The project implements various functions for performing mathematical operations, sorting, and working with strings.

 Project Structure
 main.go: The main file that runs examples of using the libraries.
-numbers: Package for working with numbers.
-strings: Package for working with strings.
-slices_basic: Package for basic slice operations.
-slices_sort: Package for sorting slices.
-interfaces: Package containing interfaces and type constraints.

 Installation

 Clone the repository:
-git clone github.com/AlexeyCodes/Library
+git clone github.com/AlexeiSvt/library

-Navigate to the project directory cd Library
+Navigate to the project directory cd library

 Usage
 Run the examples by executing the command: